woshicby/sync_garmin_to_coros/README.md

 ## Notes

-1. **Important: This tool only supports the Chinese version of Garmin Connect.
-Please do not use a VPN or proxy when using this tool**
+1. **Important: For the Chinese region version, please do not use a VPN or proxy when using this tool**
 2. On first run, if MFA is enabled, the program will prompt for a verification code
 3. The program will automatically manage login tokens to avoid frequent logins
 4. The sync process will automatically skip activities already existing in Coros